 The South Livermore Valley Area Plan contains a land area of approximately 14,000 acres.
 According to Realizing the Heritage, as much as 5,000 acres are too steep or lack sufficient water for irrigated crop product, and more than 2,200 acres are already established with non-agricultural uses including golf courses, parks, agricultural-based residences and urban uses within the SLVSP Sub-Areas.
 This leaves a remainder of nearly 7,000 acres within the SLVAP that could potentially be used for cultivated agriculture/vineyards, only about half of which is currently planted.
-There is adequate land resources within the SLVAP to accommodate the 5,000-acre critical mass of cultivated agriculture established as the goal of the SLVAP.
+There are adequate land resources within the SLVAP to accommodate the 5,000-acre critical mass of cultivated agriculture established as the goal of the SLVAP.

 Most of this potential vineyard area is within the Valley's alluvial plains, although some existing and more potential vineyard lands are found in the Livermore Uplands.
-Generally, the soils in all of these areas are suitable for vineyards.
-Differences in slope, depth of soil and the water holding capacity of the soils may cause differences in vineyard management.
+Generally, the soil in all these areas is suitable for vineyards.
+Differences in slope, depth of soil and the water holding capacity of the soil may cause differences in vineyard management.